We Can Right the Wrongs of the Past with New Globalism

-Over the past several decades, large, multinational corporations have shipped American manufacturing overseas, hollowing out previously bustling industrial towns around the country.
+For decades, multinational corporations have shipped American manufacturing overseas, hollowing out once-thriving industrial towns.
 This trend of outsourcing labor is the main reason why xenophobic animosity, anti-immigrant sentiments, and protectionist instincts are commonplace in our society today.

 In the decades since, the backlash has taken shape in the form of Trumpist populism.
 And let's be honest — it's okay to be angry.
 It's okay to grieve the loss of good-paying jobs, thriving communities, and the dignity that came with them.
 Much of that pain was caused by corporate C-suite executives chasing cheap labor in countries like China, which is, to this day, the world's largest emitter of greenhouse gases, by far.